 The Rev. Dr. Jeffrey P. Jaynes

-Professor of Church History in the Warner Chair of Church History

-Director of the Doctor of Ministry Program

-Director of the Cross-Cultural Program

-Director of the Cross-Cultural Program Coordinator of the Spirituality Specialization jjaynes@mtso.edu | 740-362-3446 | Gault Hall 232
+Professor of Church History in the Warner Chair of Church History Director of the Doctor of Ministry Program Coordinator of the M.Div.
+Specialization in Spirituality jjaynes@mtso.edu | 740-362-3446 | Gault Hall 232